-Here’s yet another hugely sexist ad from the 1950’s.
-This ad was created by the coffee manufacturer and retailer; Chase and Sanborn in 1952 and as you can clearly see from the ad itself, a husband appears to be spanking his wife; but why is this?
+Here’s yet another hugely sexist ad from the 1950s.
+This ad was created by the coffee manufacturer and retailer Chase and Sanborn in 1952.
+As you can clearly see from the ad itself, a husband appears to be spanking his wife; but why is this?

 Well, if you take a quick look at the ad copy, everything will become apparent.
-Basically, it appears as though the man’s wife hasn’t been checking that the coffee she’s been buying has been packed for extra freshness and as you can see, this hasn’t gone down too well and therefore, his wife has earned herself a spanking.
-Essentially, the ad promotes a unique selling point of the Chase and Sanborn coffee but clearly, in the most sexist way possible.
+Basically, it appears as though the man’s wife hasn’t been checking that the coffee she’s been buying has been packed for extra freshness.
+As you can see, this hasn’t gone down too well and, therefore, his wife has earned herself a spanking.
+Essentially, the ad promotes a unique selling point of the Chase and Sanborn coffee, but clearly, in the most sexist way possible.

 Another area of advertising that has come a long way in recent years is that of tobacco advertising.
 These days, tobacco advertising is not allowed in the UK and many of the other western countries, but this hasn’t always been the case.

-Around 50 years ago, tobacco advertising was perfectly legal and if you’ve ever watched the hit US show; Man Men, you’ve probably already seen a few of the tobacco related adverts that were created in this time period.
+Around 60 years ago, tobacco advertising was perfectly legal and if you’ve ever watched the hit US show Mad Men, you’ve probably already seen a few of the tobacco-related adverts that were created in this time period.

-This advert for the tobacco brand Chesterfield’s is perhaps one of the worst as it actually uses a political figure (Ronald Reagon) to promote the brand.
-You can clearly see that in the ad, Ronald (at that time the President of the United States) appears to be wishing all of his smoker friends a Merry Christmas by giving them a pack of Chesterfield’s to celebrate the occasion.
+This advert for the tobacco brand Chesterfield is perhaps one of the worst, as it actually uses a political figure (Ronald Reagan) to promote the brand.
+You can clearly see that in the ad, Ronald (at that time the President of the United States) appears to be wishing all of his smoker friends a Merry Christmas by giving them a pack of Chesterfield to celebrate the occasion.

-You can see in the ad that Ronald appears to be a smoker of Chesterfield’s himself and is telling the world about how they have no unpleasant aftertaste like many other cigarette brands.
+You can see in the ad that Ronald appears to be a smoker of Chesterfield himself and is telling the world about how they have no unpleasant aftertaste like many other cigarette brands.

 I’m certainly glad the days of tobacco advertising are over.

-To show just how out of hand tobacco advertising got in its heyday, I wanted to included yet another advert from the tobacco brand; Chesterfields on this list.
+To show just how out of hand tobacco advertising got in its heyday, I wanted to include yet another advert from the tobacco brand Chesterfield on this list.
 If you thought the ad above was bad enough when it used a political and well-respected figure to advocate the use of cigarettes, you can see that this ad goes a step further by using a child in the advertising campaign.

 This ad promotes Chesterfield cigarettes as the perfect birthday gift for fathers and it uses a child to do this.
-In the ad, you can see that the child and his mother have bought the child’s father a pack of Chesterfield’s for his birthday for three reasons; they’re milder, they’re better tasting and they’re cooler.
+In the ad, you can see that the child and his mother have bought the child’s father a pack of Chesterfield for his birthday for three reasons: they’re milder, they taste better, and they’re cooler.

-So, this ad not only depicts a child to promote smoking but also talks about how their brand of cigarettes are both cooler and better tasting.
-It’s certainly something that we wouldn’t get away with today and truthfully, we shouldn’t have gotten away with it all those years ago either.
+So, this ad not only depicts a child promoting smoking but also talks about how their brand of cigarettes is both cooler and better tasting.
+It’s certainly something that we wouldn’t get away with today and, truthfully, we shouldn’t have gotten away with it all those years ago either.